-Prairie View Trail – Jewel Pass hike details
+Prairie View Trail – Jewel Pass hike description

 After you’ve parked your car head for the gravel road that crosses the Barrier Lake Dam.
 This is not the prettiest part of the hike!
 Cross under a powerline and continue up either the road or the trail.
 If you stick to the trail you’ll come to a bench with a bit of a view at the top of a small hill.